Prodrivers/parkour-addon-bukkit/README.md

 * Category UI showing all parkours of a category and the player's progression in it
 * Shop UI to buy access to categories and exchange Parkoins with the server's economy through VaultAPI

+This plugin only supports servers with 1.14+ API.

 ## Overview

 The following video explains the plugin's main functionalities (in French).